sergedegossondevarennes-creator/star_and_galaxy_movements/README.md

-# Dynamic Mapping and Evolution of the Milky Way and Interacting Galaxies"
+# Dynamic Mapping and Evolution of the Milky Way and Interacting Galaxies

 ## Project Goals:
 ### Analyze Galactic Rotation Curves: